Freddsle/fedRBE/README.md

-For full paper reproduction, install the R packages from `requirements_r.txt`; see [Reproduce the fedRBE Preprint](./docs/reproduce.md#setup-steps) for the exact CRAN, Bioconductor, and GitHub installation commands.
+For full paper reproduction, install the R packages from `requirements_r.txt`; see [Reproduce the fedRBE Preprint](./docs/reproduce.md#setup-steps) for the exact CRAN, Bioconductor, `preprocessCore`, and GitHub installation commands.

 The checkout includes example files, simulation scripts, and evaluation workflows.